Baseball in Mexico: History

 The exact origin of baseball in Mexico is unclear.
 While some sources claim that the sport came to Mexico along with American soldiers during the Mexican–American War, others believe it actually arrived via Cuba during the 1880s.
 The building of the Mexican Central Railway as well as America's economic and political interest in Mexico during the 1880s also played a part in the spread of baseball's popularity south of the Rio Grande.

 In 1925, the Mexican League (Spanish: Liga Mexicana de Béisbol or LMB) was founded.
-The Mexican League became a heavy competitor of the MLB, going after players from the Nigro League and other Caribbean Leagues.
-When the MLB was interested in a player who signed with the Mexican League, they had an agreement that they would have to pay a fee to the Mexican League in order to use that player.
-This added cost discouraged the MLB from using Mexican players because they didn't want to pay the competing league money.
-Other leagues like the Cuban League and a league in the Dominican Republic decided to work with the MLB, but the Mexican League did not want to participate.
+The Mexican League became a heavy competitor of MLB, going after players from the U.S. Negro Leagues and various Caribbean leagues.
+When MLB was interested in a player who signed with the Mexican League, they had an agreement with LMB to pay a fee to the Mexican League in order to use that player.
+This added cost discouraged MLB from using Mexican players because they didn't want to pay the competing league money.
+Other leagues like the Cuban League and a league in the Dominican Republic decided to work with MLB, but the Mexican League did not want to participate.
 All of these leagues contributed to an eventual inclusive baseball league.
 More than a quarter of all major league baseball players are now Latino.
 The league initially had 6 teams, and eventually expanded to its 16.

-Mel Almeda, an outfielder from Huatabampo, made his debut for the Boston Red Sox on September 8, 1933, becoming the first Mexican-born player to play in the MLB.
+The first Mexican-born player to play in the MLB was Mel Almeda, an outfielder from Huatabampo, who made his debut for the Boston Red Sox on September 8, 1933.
 Almeda was born in Mexico but grew up in Los Angeles, as his father was a consul for the Mexican government.
-It would be 16 years before another Mexican-born player would play in the MLB, when Bobby Ávila made his debut for the Cleveland Indians in 1947.
+It would be 16 years before another Mexican-born player would play in MLB, when Bobby Ávila made his debut for the Cleveland Indians in 1947.